Clare (aka Clare4756) Weight Loss Success Story – Weight Loss Resources

 About Clare

 I work full time, and spend most of my evenings at home catching up on TV or meeting up with my friends.
-Up until December 2009 I visited the gym around 4 times a week which helped me to maintain at around 8st 4.
+I used to visit the gym around 4 times a week which helped me to maintain at around 8st 4.

 I have been married for 18 months, but we have lived together for 7 years.
 I struggled with portion sizes when we first moved in together, especially as my husband is 6ft 2 so obviously needs a lot more food than me, being 5ft 1.